Clinical Mental Health Counseling

 Program Requirements

-To graduate with a Master of Science in Clinical Mental Health Counseling Rehabilitation requires completion of 60 hours of coursework.
+To graduate with a Master of Science in Clinical Mental Health Counseling requires completion of 60 hours of coursework.
 The program requires courses in 3 areas:

 The chart in this section explains course offerings and requirements